 Surface Preparation And The Risk You’re Not Addressing

 Surface preparation is key to laying down a durable, beautiful floor.
 It’s easy to want to rush through the surface preparation phase.
-All general contractors and building owners want the floor installed as fast as possible, but speeding through surface prep is a trade-off.
-You’d be taking short-term time savings at the long-term risk of flooring failures.
+All general contractors and building owners want the floor installed quickly, but speeding through surface prep is a trade-off.
+You’d take short-term time savings at the long-term risk of flooring failures.

 That’s why one of the biggest mistakes you can make in surface preparation is focusing only on the surface.

 You already do many essential steps to create the right concrete surface profile for your tile assembly: filling in cracks; cleaning away dirt, dust, chips, and other material remnants that create an uneven surface; and removing any surface obstruction that could impact bonding.

 But what about what’s lurking below the surface?